-Living on campus at CSU means your child will have everything they need at their fingertips – and be fully supported as they take their first steps into the ‘real world’.
+Living on campus at Charles Sturt means your child will have everything they need at their fingertips – and be fully supported as they take their first steps into the ‘real world’.

 Is your child interested in living on campus, but not sure where to start?